 2. Benefits of AI in fraud detection

-3. Challenges and imitations
+3. Challenges and limitations

 4. Building an AI fraud detection strategy